mehrbains/MICB475_Team6/README.md

 AGENDA:
 - show Ritu the results of the alpha rarefaction curve and the proposed max sampling depth (how many reads and samples would be kept)
+- Come up with a gameplan of how to distribute the work among the group

 Notes during meeting: